Gaggia Classic Pro Review. Still The Best in 2022?

 The 2015 model automatically turns off after 9 minutes.
 With the new classic pro, this has been extended to 20 minutes.

-This is thanks to EU regulations (see EU rules force coffee machines to switch off) which came into force in 2015 and apply to most kitchen appliances, not just Espresso coffee machines.
+This is thanks to EU regulations (see EU rules force coffee machines to switch off) which came into force in 2015 and apply to the majority of kitchen appliances, not basically Espresso machines.

 Coffee machines & other appliances can’t be sold with the EU which don’t have an auto cut off function.
 This may well change now we’ve Brexited, watch this space.

-The boiler water is in fact up to temp with the new Gaggia Classic within around 45 seconds.
+The boiler water is truly up to temp with the new Gaggia Classic within around 45 seconds.

-Some people (I did too when I first bought my Gaggia classic a few years ago, I think I’d read it in a forum thread) seem to think that they need to leave the machine to heat up for 15-20 minutes, but this is a little bit of a misconception.
+Some people (I did too when I first bought my Gaggia classic a few years ago, I think I’d read it in a forum thread) seem to think that they need to leave the machine to heat up for 15-20 minutes, nevertheless this is a bit of a misconception.

-You can in reality start brewing with an Espresso machine literally about as soon as the brew temp is reached.
+You can very start brewing with an Espresso machine just about as soon as the brew temp is reached.

 So all you need to do in order to help bring the other parts up to temp is to run some hot water through the group with the portafilter inserted.

-The cup, or both the shot cup or glass and the coffee cup (if you pull the shot into a shot glass or cup and then decant into a larger cup) must be warmed too, to prevent the espresso being cooled down by hitting cold ceramic or glass.
+The cup, or both the shot cup or glass and the cup of joe (if you pull the shot into a shot glass or cup and then decant into a larger cup) should be warmed too, to prevent the espresso coffee being cooled down by hitting cold ceramic or glass.

 So, for example, if you pull your shot directly into your cappuccino cup, you can fill up the cup with hot water from the group head, with the portafilter inserted, to heat everything up at the same time.